Exploring the sequence length bottleneck in the Transformer for Image Captioning: Experiments

 \subsubsection{Online Evaluation}

-The model scores one and half CIDEr-D below the best performing model of year 2021 on the online testing server (Table \ref{tab:online_table_eval}), which is unfortunately lower than what offline scores forecasted.
-Nonetheless it achieves a very competitive good result for a non fully attentive model and it can be further improved in a plenty of ways, for example, by applying all the recent advances in Image Captioning \cite{huang2019attention, pan2020x} to the cross-connection part, and adopting a more performance focused training configuration.
+The model scores one and half CIDEr-D below the best performing model at the time this project was developed (years 2020-2021) on the online testing server (Table \ref{tab:online_table_eval}), which is unfortunately lower than what offline scores forecasted.
+Nonetheless it achieves a very competitive good result for a not fully attentive model and that can be further improved in a plenty of ways, for example, by applying all the recent advances in Image Captioning \cite{huang2019attention, pan2020x} to the cross-connection part, and adopting a more performance focused training configuration.